 For more information about the delete side table, see Delete Data from Datasets in Automated Data Distribution.

 The delete side table is an optional entity in the ADD output stage.
 The delete side table adheres to the same naming convention as the data load table.
-The API resource for SQL diff does not generate SQL commands for the delete side table due to a large number of possible variations.
+The API resource for SQL diff does not generate SQL commands for the delete side table due to many possible variations.

 The delete side table is used only in incremental load mode (the x__timestamp column is present in the data load table).
 When loading data in incremental mode, the delete side table must be incremental itself (that is, must have the x__timestamp column).